np2048/Python/shInstall/README.md

     $ git pull
     $ ./install.py vim

-to update and synchronize your local **Config** with the repository.
+to synchronize your local **Config** with the repository and update vim config file in your system.

 ## Template system support